Boeing defense chief sees rising R&D, margins

-WASHINGTON (Reuters) - Boeing Co’s defense division (BA.N) expects to continue growing its research and development spending and operating margins in coming years, regardless of what happens with top line revenues, the head of Boeing Defense Space and Security said on Wednesday.
+WASHINGTON, May 22 (Reuters) - Boeing Co’s defense division expects to continue growing its research and development spending and operating margins in coming years, regardless of what happens with top line revenues, the head of Boeing Defense Space and Security said on Wednesday.

 “We’ll fight our way through this environment,” Dennis Muilenburg told the company’s investor conference.